• a Degree of 2:2 or above or

 Under recognition of prior learning (RPL) you may be awarded credits for previous study or related work experience which can be credited towards the course you want to study.

 Months of entry

 Following successful completion of the required theoretical learning outcomes (120 credits at master’s level) and the specialist community public health nursing practice competencies (NMC 2004) you are eligible to register as a specialist community public health nurse (health visiting), and be recorded as a community prescriber on the NMC register.
-You continue your studies and complete a 60 credit master’s level dissertation module leading to an MSC Specialist Community Public Health Nursing (Health Visiting).
-This is undertaken as one year part-time or six months full-time study after SCPHN (HV) registration with the NMC.
-It must be completed within five years of commencing the programme.
+You continue your studies and complete a 60 credit master’s level dissertation module leading to the MSc Specialist Community Public Health Nursing (Health Visiting).
+This is undertaken as one year part-time or six months full-time study after Specialist Community Public Health Nursing (Health Visitor) registration with the NMC.
+It must be completed within five years of commencing the course.